 The purpose of assessment is to help students identify their readiness to perform college level academic study and to help them succeed in their programs of study.
-Assessment for placement in reading, writing and mathematics courses is a key component of the College Matriculation Plan and is expected of all students who:
+Assessment for placement in reading, writing and mathematics courses is a key component of the College Matriculation Plan and is expected of all students who plan to:

-- Plan to complete an associate degree or certificate of achievement, and/or plan to transfer to a four-year college/university. - 2.
-Plan to enroll in reading, writing and/or mathematics courses. - 3.
-Plan to enroll in a course which has a reading, writing and/or mathematics prerequisite.
+- complete an associate degree or certificate of achievement, and/or plan to transfer to a four-year college/university. - 2. enroll in reading, writing and/or mathematics courses.

+enroll in a course which has a reading, writing and/or mathematics prerequisite.

-Students who have completed required competency courses with grades of C or higher at another accredited college/university are exempt from this requirement, providing official transcripts showing such completion are on file at College of the Desert.
+Students who have completed required competency courses with grades of C or higher at another accredited college/university are exempt from this requirement.
+Official transcripts need to be on file in the Admissions & Records office.
+Students must see a counselor to file a Prerequisite Verification form to clear the prerequisite.